 Question 9: Does the manuscript follow APA citation guidelines?
 We ask authors to follow the APA guidelines, so please point out errors and issues in that regard.
 Also, please point out if the abstract isn't roughly 120 words, captions/titles aren't provided for tables/figures, there’s no one-to-one match between in-text citation and references listed, block quotation isn't used used for 40+ words, page and year aren't specified in direct quotations, section titles aren't telling, language and tone doesn't fits an academic journal, and the type of evidence and elaboration doesn't match the discipline and topic.

 Sample Comment: There are a number of problems in this regard, as I have indicated by using track change and marginal comments.

 Question 10: If you have any additional comments, please add them here.

 Sample Comment: I think this manuscript, if improved and published, could be a valuable contribution to this journal.
 The writer may not be highly experienced and his/her style less than advanced, but the subject and argument are important to share.
 Teachers especially in developing countries around the world would greatly benefit from learning about these smart pedagogical strategies of making a lot out of little technology.
-If you decide to move the manuscript forward and want to connect the writer to me as a "mentor reviewer," I am willing to help that way.

 Please do not submit abstract through this system.
 We highly appreciate authors submitting abstracts, but we request them to submit abstracts (especially between January and April each year) directly to the editors, at email@example.com.
 By reading your abstract, we can provide feedback about how well your article manuscript might fit the journal.
 You are also welcome to simply send us any questions about what kinds of work we include in this journal.